Capturing exchange-correlation spin-torque effects with a semilocal functional: Implementation

 \subsection{Application to other exchange-correlation functionals}

 In the course of analyzing the nonmagnetic limit in the previous sections, we could see in \cref{eq:ntop 2,eq:tauwnclnm,eq:taunm,eq:L definition 2} that each quantity has a general magnetic scaling behavior with respect to the nonmagnetic limit.
 This is distinct from the spin-scaling relation that is usually used to construct spin-polarized semi-local XC functionals \cite{Oliver1979scaling}.
 In order to generalize other XC functionals to the noncollinear case, one has to identify parts that originate from the on-top exchange hole and the exchange curvature.
 Although the substitution of $n$ and $\tau$ suggested by Pittalis \emph{et al.} \cite{pittalis2017u}, would be very elegant, generally in practice one ought to consider if the contribution is due to an exchange process and only apply magnetic scaling to those terms.
 For instance, in the Colle-Salvetti correlation functional discussed in \cref{eq:CS rho2HF ncl} the second contribution on the right side corresponds to an exchange process.
-In addition, one should consider the terms in the curvature individually to avoid accidentally breaking U(1)$\times$SU(2) symmetry \footnote{This occurred in the implementation reported in \cite{tancogne2023constructing,tancogne2023constructing_erratum}: In the BR89 exchange energy \cite{becke1989exchange}, one introduces a $\gamma$ factor that only acts on the kinetic-energy density and not on the Laplacian term.
-However, the substitution employed in \cite{tancogne2023constructing,tancogne2023constructing_erratum} introduces the off-diagonal terms of the Laplacian by substituting the kinetic-energy density.
-We still commend this pioneering work as it inspired us to tackle the implementation.}.
+In addition, one should carefully consider U(1)$\times$SU(2) symmetry as discussed in the following section.